learn-co-curriculum/cssi-prework-jquery-animation/Readme.md

               });
 ```

+###Changing Position
+Remember, the CSS  position default for all elements is static.
+Therefore, any jQuery animation that moves an object will not work unless you set the CSS position to one of the other values: relative, absolute or fixed.

 ## Animation Shortcuts
 There are also some convenient shortcut methods for common animations developers use all the time:
 * .slideUp()/ .slideDown() - an element moves up/down